ILIAS-eLearning/ILIAS/docs/configuration/install.md

 session.gc_maxlifetime = 1440
 session.hash_function = 0
 session.cookie_httponly = On
-; If you installation is served via HTTPS also use: session.cookie_secure = On
+; If your installation is served via HTTPS also use: session.cookie_secure = On

 ; for chat server since ILIAS 4.2